AWS OpenSearch¶

 - Click on the 【Integration】 menu, select 【Cloud Account Management】

 - Click on 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
-If you have already configured the cloud account information before, you can skip this step
+If the cloud account information has been configured before, skip this step

-- Click on 【Test】, after the test is successful, click on 【Save】.
-If the test fails, please check if the relevant configuration information is correct and retest
+- Click on 【Test】, and after a successful test, click on 【Save】.
+If the test fails, please check if the relevant configuration information is correct and test again

-- Click on 【Cloud Account Management】, you can see the added cloud account in the list, click on the corresponding cloud account to enter the details page
+- Click on 【Cloud Account Management】 list to see the added cloud account, click on the corresponding cloud account to enter the details page

 - Click on the 【Integration】 button on the cloud account details page, find